twz123/k0s/docs/k0s-in-docker.md

   ensuring that cluster data persists across container restarts.
 - `--tmpfs /run` **TODO**
 - `--privileged` gives the container the elevated privileges that k0s needs to function properly within Docker.
-See the section about additional workers for a more detailed discussion of privileges.
+See the section on [adding additional workers](#2-optional-add-additional-workers) for a more detailed discussion of privileges.
 - `-p 6443:6443` exposes the container's Kubernetes API server port 6443 to the host, allowing you to interact with the cluster externally.
 - `docker.io/k0sproject/k0s:v{{{ extra.k8s_version }}}-k0s.0` is the name of the